10 of the Most Marvelous Things to Do in Paris

 7. Café de Flore – If there’s one establishment you must visit in Paris, it’s the magical Café de Flore.
 This charming café is one of the few tourist haunts which is still frequented by locals alike.
 That’s probably due to its incredibly storied past, as one of the oldest coffeehouses in Paris.
 The tables of Café de Flore have welcomed numerous famous writers, philosophers and painters since the 1880s!

 8. Le Jardin du Luxembourg – After your coffee at Café de Flore, be sure to walk the stunning gardens of Luxembourg in Saint Germain.
-The gardens were constructed at the request of the Italian-born Marie de Medici, Queen of France, in 1612.
+The Jardin du Luxembourg was constructed at the request of the Italian-born Marie de Medici, Queen of France, in 1612.
 She also commissioned a stunning palace, which today is where the French Senate meets.
 In my opinion, this garden is the prettiest in all of Paris.
 It’s easily a must-visit for a relaxing Parisian afternoon.

 10. Eiffel Tower – No trip to Paris would be complete without a visit to the Eiffel Tower.
 But instead of standing beneath it, try to visit the middle or end of the park Champ de Mars which precedes it or stand at Place du Trocadero for sweeping views of the Iron Lady.